connor/wunder/README.md

 3) Create an [App](https://developer.wunderlist.com/apps) to consume the Wunderlist API.

 # Steps to contribute:

 Same steps as above, just make sure to install [Plank](https://github.com/pinterest/plank), which is used for model generation (via the `./generate_models.sh`) script.

+# Background

+I began using [Wunderlist](https://wunderlist.com) about 6 months ago after years of using [Things](http://culturedcode.com/things/).
+A few years ago, I wrote [this post](https://medium.com/@connor/thngs-app-or-how-i-get-stuff-done-dae36a43277a) on a little Mac app for Things to see what I had left to do that day.
+I decided to port it over to Wunderlist last weekend.

+The code for the Things app is [here](https://github.com/connor/thngs), if you're interested.